Sawvel Sees Progress, Demands Cleaner Execution After First Day in Pads

 Offensive install showing complexity

 Sawvel wanted offensive creativity, and he's found that in Christian Taylor.
-Taylor is implementing a triple-option system that includes many looks.
+Taylor is implementing an offensive package that includes many looks.

 “There’s a lot going on,” Sawvel said.
 “It's new… now you're getting at full speed, and there's movement, and there's a lot going on.”